Online brain training programs like Lumosity claim many cognitive benefits for healthy adults. But where is the definitive supporting evidence?

 Most people already spend way too much time engaged with their various electronic devices.

-My advice?
-Reduce your screen time and take that time to do things in the real world.
+Reduce your screen time and take that time to do things in the real world such as:

 And unlike brain training, these are real-world activities that will increase your engagement and enjoyment of life and keep your mind sharp.